 Details on applying for financial aid are available on the website.

-Entering Freshmen and Transfer Students
+Entering First-Year and Transfer Students

 Students who wish to be considered for financial aid should complete the Free Application for Federal Student Aid (FAFSA) and the CSS PROFILE form.
 MIT also requires the parents' tax returns, W-2 forms, and all schedules.
 An application for admission is not prejudiced by an application for aid; the two decisions are entirely separate.
 Need criteria have no bearing on admissions, and admissions criteria have no part in determining qualifications for aid.